fyryNy/zHackChest/README.md

 Of course you need at least one lockpick in your equipment and every try uses up one, both on fail and success.

 ### Mana
-100% chance to open, but if player max mana is below 100 it will launch a bit longer animation.
+100% chance to open, but if player max mana is below 100, or max mana is equal to mana needed, it will launch a bit longer animation.
 Short animation - FX from spell Charm and animation like shooting a projectile spell Long animation - FX and animation from Teleport spell